HOUSE MANUAL (Everything you need to know, plus..)

 Please don't wear shoes indoors.
 Leave wet clothing in the mud room before you come in.
 In winter you may hang stuff above the woodstove to dry it.
 (There’s a lifting tool hanging on the wall)

-The washer and dryer work.
-But remember: don't waste water, and no excess detergents in the septic.
+The washer and dryer work (though the washer tends to get stuck mid-cycle.
+Advance the dial one click) But remember: don't waste water, and no excess detergents in the septic.
 Be prudent.

 Treat the stereo system in the dining room gently.
 If you use our cassettes or CD's, put them back into the cases immediately after use.

 We have some night-lights around.
-Put one in the dining room wall outlet.
+Put one in the dining room or living room wall outlet.
 It will illuminate a safe descent from the second floor to the bathroom.
+The top floor is most suited to short people (kids!).
+There are beds, but it’s mostly a jumping space.
+In winter we usually seal it off with styrofoam.
+If you remove the styrofoam, note the pattern first for easy re-assembly before you leave.

 The wood stove in the living room throws a lot of heat.
 You probably don’t want to bother with it in summer unless the weather is wretched.
 A detailed instruction book is in the kitchen drawer.
-Basic idea: pull the damper rod all the way out to get the fire going (a bed of crumpled paper, a layer of kindling, then bigger stuff), then shove it all the way in once the wood is all caught.
-Open it every time before opening the door to feed more wood, and close it right after.
-Air is regulated by the sliding valve above the door - maximum open is to the left, but leaving it in the middle is usually right.
+Basic idea: slide the lever just below the door to the open position to get the fire going (a bed of crumpled paper, a layer of kindling, then bigger stuff), then adjust it sideways once the wood is all caught.
 Put cold ashes in compost or in the woods (where we won't see it).
 There’s glass cleaner under the sink.
 Kindling (& hatchet) is in the standalone shed.
 Don’t waste kindling.

-The phone number is 335-1955.
-All Hornby phones begin 335- and are local calls.
-You are in area code 250.
+The phone number is (250) 335-1955.
+All Hornby phones begin (250) 335- and are local calls.
+Calls to Courtnay/Comox are also local.
 Do not charge long-distance calls to us.
 Bill long distance to your own number or else don’t phone!!
-Answering machine instructions are somewhere.
+Expecting a call? – look for the red flashing light on the wall unit and then press PLAY.

 OUTDOORS